-Prepare a display related to the aerospace project that does not fit in the model rocketry class.
-The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters that you have made.
+Prepare a display related to the aerospace project which does not fit in the model rocketry class.
+The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.

-Aerospace Ready4Life Challenge (SF 50133)

-Open to 11- to 18-year-olds enrolled in any Aerospace project.
+Aerospace Ready4Life Challenge (SF 50133) (Open to youth in Aerospace 2, Aerospace 3, and Aerospace 4) Open to 11- to 18-year-olds enrolled in any Aerospace project.